juiceinc/recipe/docs/tutorial.rst

 Let's gets started with some simple use cases and examples.

 ------------------
 Creating a Shelf
 ------------------

 A :class:`Shelf <recipe.Shelf>` is a place to store SQL fragments.
 In recipe these are called :class:`Ingredients <recipe.Ingredient>`.

-Ingredients can contain columns that should be part of the ``SELECT`` portion of a query, filters that are part of the ``WHERE`` clause of a query, group_bys that contribute to a query's ``GROUP BY`` and havings which add ``HAVING`` limits ot a query.
+Ingredients can contain columns that should be part of the ``SELECT`` portion of a query, filters that are part of a ``WHERE`` clause of a query, group_bys that contribute to a query's ``GROUP BY`` and havings which add ``HAVING`` limits ot a query.

 It's a safe bet that you won't have to construct an Ingredient with all these parts directly because Recipe contains convenience classes that help you build the most common SQL fragments.
-The two most common Ingredient subclasses are :class:`Dimensions <recipe.Dimension>` which supply both a column and a grouping on that column and :class:`Metrics <recipe.Metric>` which supply a column aggregation.
+The two most common Ingredient subclasses are :class:`Dimension <recipe.Dimension>` which supply both a column and a grouping on that column and :class:`Metric <recipe.Metric>` which supply a column aggregation.

 Shelf acts like a dictionary.
 The keys are strings and the values are Ingredients.
 The keys are a shortcut name for the